 2. Trim first, shave later

 If you’re stepping tentatively into the world of pubic grooming then it’s likely that the hair down there is unruly and uneven.
 Your first concern is to trim it down to a manageable length that will mean you’re only really using a razor or disposable razor to finish off the job.
+You can also check our our guide on the best razors for pubic hair to avoid ingrown hairs.

 Use a reliable electric trimmer with the guard firmly in place (or a VERY carefully wielded pair of scissors) to precisely and slowly tidy everything up.
 You’ll be tackling some hard-to-reach spots, so trimming down there requires a little more attention than up here.
 Use different comb settings to keep the whole patch to a consistent length, and once the majority is off then you’re ready to shave.
+And if you're looking to shave in a particular style, check our our guide on manscaping ideas.

 3. Apply shave gel generously